AlwinJoY007/kisanmitra_live_mandi_schemes/README.md

 python app.py
 ```

-The backend will start on `http://localhost:5000` or open index.html (most probably working)
+The backend starts at `http://localhost:5000`.
+The frontend will fetch live data when valid API keys are present; otherwise, it falls back to sample data.

 #### Frontend Setup:
 1. Open `index.html` in your web browser